 These links usually have a title attribute that describes the link in more detail.
 In order for screen readers to speak this additional information, it must be configured to speak the title attribute instead of the screen text.
 Please refer to your screen reader documentation for specific procedures, but this is usually a verbosity, configuration, or similar setting.

-Finding your keyboard or mouse hard to use?
+Are you finding your keyboard or mouse hard to use?

 If you find a keyboard or mouse difficult to use, the following information explains how to use speech recognition software to navigate web pages and online services on ssa.gov.